airbytehq/airbyte/docs/contributing-to-airbyte/testing-connectors.md

 # Testing Connectors

-The GitHub `master` and branch builds will build the core Airbyte infrastructure (scheduler, ui, etc) as well as the Docker images for all connectors.
-Integration tests (tests that run a connector's Docker image against an external resource) can be run one of three ways.
+The GitHub `master` and branch builds will build the core Airbyte infrastructure (scheduler, ui, etc) as well as the images for all connectors.
+Integration tests (tests that run a connector's image against an external resource) can be run one of three ways.

 ## 1. Local iteration